Astrometric mock observations for determining the local dark matter density

 The required sample size is approximately 6,000 stars.
-However, the parallax and proper motion errors can cause overestimation of the dark matter density.
-We estimate the required precisions of the parallax measurements to be approximately $0.1$--$0.3$ milliarcseconds; the proper motion precisions do not seem to be as important as the parallax errors.
-Also, we find that the line-of-sight velocity errors can cause either underestimation or overestimation of the dark matter density, which is contingent on distance-dependence of the errors.} {From these results, we infer that Garbari et al. would be overestimating the local dark matter density due to use of imprecise data from the \textit{Hipparcos} catalog; however, we emphasize the capability of their method.
-We expect that \textit{Gaia} will provide data precise enough to determine the local dark matter density using the Garbari et al. method.}
+The random errors of parallaxes and proper motions can cause systematic overestimation of the dark matter density.
+We estimate the required precisions of the parallax measurements to be approximately $0.1$--$0.3$ milliarcseconds at $1~{\rm kpc}$ away from the Sun; the proper motion precisions do not seem to be as important as the parallaxes.
+Moreover, we find that the line-of-sight velocity errors can cause either underestimation or overestimation of the dark matter density, which is contingent on distance-dependence of the errors.} {From these results, we expect that using the \textit{Hipparcos} catalog would overestimate the local dark matter density because of the imprecise parallax measurements if this method is applied; however, we emphasize the capability of the method.
+We expect that \textit{Gaia} will provide data precise enough to determine the local dark matter density.}

 \keywords{Methods: analytical -- Astrometry -- Galaxy: kinematics and dynamics -- solar neighborhood -- dark matter}